OB-lab/James_et_al._2021-MBE/README.md

 The first argument corresponds to the number of models, the second argument corresponds to the number of independent runs per model, and the third argument corresponds to the root name of the files. ```extract_ml.pl``` should be invoked from the location that contains all the models in separate directories named as consecutive number from 1 to the maximum number of different models.

-The custom R script ```summaryplots_fsc.R``` graphically summarises the performance of fastsimcoal runs across the different models and populations.
-It generates a PDF file showing, in the first section, boxplots of the maximum likelihood values of all runs per model per population pair and triad and, in the second section, scatter plots of the likelihood values along the optimisation cycles of the best run per model per population pair and triad.
-By inspecting these plots, we can get a quick idea about the overall performance of the parameter space exploration.
-This is how they look like:
+The custom R script ```summaryplots_fsc.R``` graphically summarises the performance of the ```fastsimcoal``` runs across the different models and population pairs and triads.
+It generates a PDF file showing boxplots of the maximum likelihood values of all runs per model per population pair and triad in the first section and scatter plots of the likelihood values along the optimisation cycles of the best run per model per population pair and triad in the second section.
+By inspecting these plots, we can get a general idea about the overall performance of the parameter space exploration.
+This is how the plots look like:

 ![Alt text](plot_fsc_performance.jpg?raw=true "Title")